Optimal Time-Adaptivity for Parabolic Problems: Introduction

+On the other hand, adaptive wavelet discretizations~\cite{wavelet_schwab} are known to be optimal for quite some time now but come with challenging implementation and other restrictions.
+See also~\cite{halfwavelet} for a hybrid, wavelet-in-time approach.

 The second option is to prove optimality without relying on coercivity and symmetry.
-This problem was tackled recently in~\cite{infsup}, which shows that if the underlying discrete method is uniformly inf-sup stable, the quasi-orthogonality~(C) is automatically true.
-This is shown by exploiting a connection between quasi-orthogonality and the stability of the LU-factorization of matrices and opens the door to optimality proofs for non-stationary and non-coercive problems.
-In~\cite{infsup}, optimality of the adaptive algorithm is shown for the Stokes problem with Taylor-Hood elements, for a transmission problem with finite-element/boundary-element coupling, and for adaptive time stepping with the Crank-Nicolson method for the heat equation.
+This problem was tackled recently in~\cite{infsup}.
+Roughly speaking, the result shows that if the underlying discrete method is uniformly inf-sup stable, the quasi-orthogonality~(C) is automatically true.
+This is proved by exploiting a connection between quasi-orthogonality and the stability of the LU-factorization of matrices and removes a major hurdle for optimality proofs of non-symmetric problems.
+In~\cite{infsup} optimality of the adaptive algorithm is shown for the Stokes problem with Taylor-Hood elements, for a transmission problem with finite-element/boundary-element coupling, and, most important for the present work, for adaptive time stepping with the Crank-Nicolson method for the heat equation.
 The last result, however, is only true under a severe and unrealistic step size restriction of the form $\tau\lesssim h^2$, where $\tau$ is the time step size and $h$ is the size of the spatial elements.

-The goal of this work is to lift this restriction and to propose the first provably optimal adaptive algorithm for a time dependent problem.
-Since our method are limited to adaptive time stepping without spatial mesh refinement, we combine the algorithm with a reduced basis method that samples the Laplace transform of the equation to build the approximation subspace, originally developed in~\cite{henríquez2024}.
-This approach allows us to construct a subspace of substantially reduced dimension that is tailored to the problem without solving the time-dependent problem itself.
-After building the subspace, we use our new adaptive time stepping method to compute the final space-time approximation in optimal complexity.